ncatlab/nlab-content/pages/11547.md

 the dual of any locally finite Grothendieck category has been found.
 Roos has generalized this to locally noetherian Grothendieck categories in

-* J. E. Roos, _Locally noetherian categories and generalized strictly linearly compact rings.
+* [[Jan Erik Roos|J. E. Roos]], _Locally noetherian categories and generalized strictly linearly compact rings.
 Applications._, in: Cat. theory homology theory and their appl., "Battelle Institute Conference 1968", vol. 2, Springer 1969, pp. 197-227

 The case of (dual of) a general Grothendieck category is found in